 Made from the sap of the acacia tree, this substance has been used for centuries to help relieve symptoms of diarrhea by adding bulk to bowel movements and improving electrolyte absorption.
 It is also one of several ingredients in Oxy-Powder®.
 As a hydrocolloid, it is used as an emulsifier to stabilize and facilitate synergy between two ingredients which would not normally mix well together.

 For centuries, parts of the entire dandelion plant have been used to help with a wide range of maladies.
-It has laxative and diuretic qualities, and its famous derivative, dandelion tea, has been used to help with rheumatoid arthritis.
-Dandelion root is used in our liver-cleansing product, Livatrex® because it stimulates bile production, and bile helps transport toxins out of the body.
+It promotes bowel regularity and good hydration levels in the body.
+And, its famous derivative, dandelion tea, has been used to help with joint discomfort.
+Dandelion root is used in our liver-cleansing product, Livatrex® because it supports bile production, and bile helps transport toxins out of the body.
 Dandelion is also believed by some to help the body’s immune system.

 3. Organic Milk Thistle

 This herb has been used to help the gallbladder and liver for over 2,000 years.
 It has been known to help produce bile, which in turn improves digestive function.
 Milk thistle is an active ingredient in Livatrex®, which is our most popular liver and gallbladder cleansing product.

 Europeans were first introduced to this herb in the 1600’s.
 Three active agents in black walnut, juglone, tannins, and iodine, make it particularly effective in natural health and wellness practices.
 Juglone is the black walnut’s natural defense mechanism, which helps fight against harmful organisms like bacteria and fungus.
 Tannins also help deter harmful organisms.
 Iodine, an essential mineral to all life forms, helps reduce the lifespan of many harmful organisms.